 Maximize Social Media Resources

-- Buffer: I use this app for auto-publishing my new (and old) content out to multiple networks (Facebook, Twitter, LinkedIn and G+).
+- Buffer: I use this app for auto-publishing my new (and old) content out to multiple networks (Facebook, Twitter, and LinkedIn).
 Check out Buffer's Social Media Blog for lots of amazing insights.
 They have free and premium accounts.

 - The Art of Social Media: Power Tips for Power Users.
 Check it out on Amazon

 - Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, and Be Amazing on Facebook, Twitter, LinkedIn, Instagram, Pinterest, and More.
 Check it out on Amazon

 How to Get Started with Maximizing Social Media